Did you know you can make raw milk yogurt in the slow cooker? Yes indeed. Read on.

 After Stonyfield Farms made the unfortunate decision to homogenize their organic yogurt, I was determined to try my hand at making my own.
 And since the only milk we buy and consume around here is raw milk, of course it was going to be raw milk yogurt.

-I bought a nifty yogurt maker on Craigslist and some lovely yogurt starter from Cultures for Health.
+I bought a nifty yogurt maker on Craigslist and some lovely yogurt starter culture.
 I was so excited!
 I envisioned my youngsters eating raw milk yogurt topped with fruit for breakfast, snacks and dessert.

 What I didn’t know yet was that making yogurt from raw milk without cooking it a little first (hence, making it not raw) was nearly impossible.
 Most people are unable to pull it off.
 Why?
 Because the naturally occurring enzymes, one of the things that makes raw milk so good for you, compete with the yogurt culture.
 The yogurt never sets.

 After doing some more research, I was at least determined to heat my raw milk first.
 Even “cooked”, the finished product would be far superior to anything store bought.
 But I still wanted a simpler method.

 Raw Milk Yogurt in the Slow Cooker

 I enjoy Christine’s blog, A Year of Slow Cooking.
 One day while perusing her recipes I found this on the sidebar: You Can Make Yogurt In Your Slow Cooker.

 A big huge bowl of raw milk yogurt, made in the slow cooker.
 Teehee.

 It’s delicious, I think even tastier than store bought.
 I like the taste of plain, unflavored yogurt, but I’m sure the kids will want to add a little honey or fruit.
 It has a very mild, clean refreshing taste.
 Yum!